Unvaccinated French health care workers face suspension

 Scientists note that the vaccines used in France were tested widely and the data shared publicly.
 Worldwide, 5.7 billion coronavirus vaccine doses have been administered so far, providing a exceptionally broad overview of vaccines’ impact on people’s health.

 The vaccine mandate and France’s “health pass” system required for restaurants and other venues have prompted two months of weekly protests by far-right activists and some other groups.
-Another Paris protest is planned Wednesday.
+They also spurred a spike in vaccinations through the summer, though the pace has slowed this month.

+While French Polynesia is suffering the country’s worst outbreak so far, France’s South Pacific territory of New Caledonia has ordered obligatory vaccinations for the whole population to try to avoid a similar fate.

 Follow AP’s pandemic coverage at: